Girls 3v3 Basketball League

 The Camp is lead by Coach Bill and instructed by girl’s Varsity players from local high schools and College players.

-Coach Bill has been a basketball training for over 12 years at the youth and high school levels.
+Coach Bill has been a basketball training for over 15 years for youth to college-level players.

 He coached the U.S.A.
 Basketball youth team during the 2016 Summer Olympics with former Dream Team player Chris Mullen.